Charlotte Laws: Personal life

 Prior to acting and writing, Laws was employed in a number of other jobs.
-She was a cab driver, private investigator, bodyguard, backup singer for an Elvis impersonator, nurse, fashion designer, aerobics instructor, antiques shop owner, and president of a mid-size legal corporation.
+She was a cab driver, private investigator, bodyguard, backup singer for an Elvis impersonator, nurse, fashion designer, aerobics instructor, antiques shop owner, and president of a legal corporation.
 Laws was a lecturer for the FBI in Quantico, Virginia in 2006 and has also been a licensed realtor since 1987.

 In April 2015, Laws went public about her three-year romance with singer Tom Jones in her memoir, Rebel in High Heels.
 She says he was her first boyfriend and that she dated him from age 18 until age 21.
 She married English barrister and California attorney Charles Parselle in the 1990s and has a daughter named Kayla Laws, who is an actress.
 She calls herself a Jewish Jain.
 Laws’ father-in-law, Thomas Parselle, was captured by the Nazis during World War II, transported to a German POW camp and witness to the notorious break-out attempt as depicted in the movie, The Great Escape.

 In 2012, Laws' chicken, Mae Poulet, was a write-in vice presidential candidate.
 A dog selected her from Tennessee to be his running mate on the Bully ticket.
 Mae Poulet was also involved in a 2011 fundraiser with actress Natalie Portman and actor Jason Alexander to raise money for poultry in need.
 In March 2013, Mae Poulet was inducted into the National Museum of Animals and Society.

 Laws' grandfather, Tucker Moroose (a lawyer and aspiring U.S. Senator), was murdered by a devil worshipper in Fairmont, West Virginia in 1948.
 The story is detailed in Laws' book, Devil in the Basement.

 In July 2019, Laws admitted in an article that she committed a crime which may have violated the Animal Enterprise Terrorism Act when she conspired to rescue pigeons.